TheRatto/dispatch-buddy/docs/flight_following_roadmap.md

 ---

-*This roadmap provides a comprehensive plan for implementing the flight following feature while maintaining the high quality and aviation-focused approach of Dispatch Buddy.*
+*This roadmap provides a comprehensive plan for implementing the flight following feature while maintaining the high quality and aviation-focused approach of Briefing Buddy.*